Django¶

 you can create file server/settings/environments/local.py.template

-to server/settings/environments/local.py
+to server/settings/environments/local.py.

 It will be loaded into your settings automatically if exists.